 And are the Fender Custom Shop ones worth checking out?

-it depends on what you are looking for a more modern tele or a vintage style tele?
+Good points.
+For a modern T style, in addition to Suhr, etc., also consider US Master Guitar Works Super T.it depends on what you are looking for a more modern tele or a vintage style tele?

 modern I would go for a suhr or anderson or melancon etc,